akshaypadmakumar/Web-Projects/README.md

-# Web-Projects
+# Landing-Page-Flexbox
-This is the same layout as my Landing-Page project.
-However, I will be using flexbox for this project
+Here is my take on creating a landing-page through using Flexbox CSS